 It will be up to you to interpret our clients’ tastes and examples, and draw them all together for a look and feel that’s just right.
 This means you’ll need creativity, a natural ability for customer service, excellent listening skills and the ability to read between the lines.

 Not surprisingly, to work as a Prestart Consultant, you need to enjoy working with clients and have a flair for design.
 You also need to know how to read plans and interpret contracts, but that’s something you can learn on the job.
 Likewise, some construction knowledge is useful when talking to clients about their plans and explaining different features, because not all selections work for all home designs.
-This means you also have to be able to build good working relationships with the people, and enjoy problem solving.
+This means you also have to be able to build good working relationships with people and enjoy problem solving.